-DRAMA SHOP Under the talented supervision of Professor Joseph D. Everingham, M.I.T.
+DRAMASHOP Under the talented supervision of Professor Joseph D. Everingham, M.I.T.
 Director of Drama, the Dramashop is one of the most active and popular of all undergraduate activities.
 Its members present four evenings of one-act plays and two major productions each year in the Kresge Auditorium Little Theater.

 The one-act plays are directed and produced entirely by students, and they provide numerous and excellent opportunities for newcomers as well as current members to participate actively in the "theater-experience."
-These evenings are presented in true workshop spirit, without an admission charge and with a critique and coffee hour following the performance, The 1963-64 season of one-acts included such modern plays as Eugene Ionesco's Victims of Duty, Jean Genet's Deathwatch, and Harold Pinter's A Slight Ache, as well as old favorites like John Morton's Box and Cox.
-Dramashop's major productions, directed by Professor Everingham, offer participants a more intense and extended experience in all facets of theater production.
-Light, set, and costume designers and crew members of every kind add their specialities to the acting talents of their fellow students so that highly rewarding-and very popular-theater results.
-Last year The Wild Duck, by Henrik Ibsen and Bartholomew Fair by Ben Jonson played to capacity houses.
+These evenings are presented in true workshop spirit, without an admission charge and with a critique and coffee hour following the performance.
+Recent seasons of one-acts have included modern works such as Ionesco's Victims of Duty, Pinter's A Slight Ache, and Dürrenmatt's The Physicists as well as old favorites like Morton's Box and Cox and Shaw's Man of Destiny.